Get your ’rick rolling: Style Invitational limerick guide

 da da DAH / da da DAH / da da PING

 Here’s an example of an Invitational limerick that’s exactly in the form above, by Stephen Gold of London, whose very clever lims appear in both the Invite and OEDILF.
-I’ll boldface all the strong beats, the ones in all-caps above:
+I’ll boldface all the strong beats, the ones in all-caps above — read it out loud to hear those accents:

 “I’ll be brief,” said the pelican.
 “We